Afal Enlli

 Apple trees prefer a deep loamy, well-drained, slightly acid soil preferably on a south-facing slope.
 The mother tree has none of these.
 I think it would be best to give the tree as good a soil and site as possible.
 Do not try to emulate the soil conditions of the mother tree on the island.

-Bardsey Island is extremely windy.
-The tree itself grows in a slightly sheltered recess on the side of a house.
+Bardsey Island is extremely windy but the tree itself grows in a slightly sheltered recess on the side of a house.
 I think it would be wrong to assume that your tree would do well in an extremely exposed situation.
+Nevertheless, the fruit hangs well.

 The mother tree on the island is absolutely hammered by Tortrix Moth caterpillars.
 At present we don't know whether the tree is particularly susceptible.
 Perhaps the caterpillars on the island have nothing better to do.